 - AI-specific SLAs: Accuracy/quality bands, latency, uptime, drift monitoring, and retraining timelines; defined remediation paths.

-- Liability & indemnity: Balanced caps; IP indemnity; carve-outs for data privacy breaches and willful misconduct.
+- Liability and indemnity: Balanced caps; IP indemnity; carve-outs for data privacy breaches and willful misconduct.

-- Renewals & exit: Clear non-renewal window; termination for convenience with notice; detailed exit plan and transition assistance; cancellation mechanics aligned with applicable law.
+- Renewals and exit: Clear non-renewal window; termination for convenience with notice; detailed exit plan and transition assistance; cancellation mechanics aligned with applicable law.

 - Payment structure: Milestone-based with acceptance criteria; reasonable holdback for stabilization.